How It Works

 • What does Pasture Raised Beef mean?

 For us here at Fingerprint Farms we raise all our beef out on pasture.
 It means that they are always on pasture, even while we finish them.
 Therefore, their primary diet is the forage (grass) they find on pasture.
 Our pasture management program attempts to graze 1/3 to 1/2 of our farm during the growing season (the balance achieved is primarily driven by rainfall), and then allow the balance of the farm to produce forage for a full growing season.
 During the non-growing season, we then graze the standing forage.
-However, during the winter or in times of extreme drought, we will feed “hay” that we source from local producers when necessary (we do not cut hay on our farm) and supplement their diet with protein as needed.
+However, during the winter or in times of extreme drought, we will feed “hay” that we source from local producers when necessary (we do not cut hay on our farm) and minimally supplement their winter diet with non-gmo protein as needed.

 • What does Pasture Raised Chicken mean?